Where am I?

 He plonked himself down an inflated grey armchair and swapped his visor for a large pair of goggles and headphones.
 At first he saw a screen saver of effervescent bubbles in golden liquid.
 A quick shake of his head and the bubbles popped to reveal his home screen.

-His Queue window opened and his assistant, Jove — a cartoon version of the Roman god Jupiter — walked into his view.
+His Queue window opened and his assistant, Jove — the stock cartoon bird being all he could afford — fluttered. into his view.

 Jove!
 I remember you.